aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/getting-started/index.md

 ## Setup

 :::cli
-Use `npx vendure add` and select "Set up Admin UI extensions".
+Use `npx deenruv add` and select "Set up Admin UI extensions".

 Then follow the prompts, which will guide you through the process of setting up the necessary files and folders for your UI extensions.
 :::

 ### Manual setup

-It is recommended to use the `vendure add` command as described above, but if you prefer to set up the Admin UI extensions manually, follow these steps:
+It is recommended to use the `deenruv add` command as described above, but if you prefer to set up the Admin UI extensions manually, follow these steps:

 First, install the [`@deenruv/ui-devkit` package](https://www.npmjs.com/package/@deenruv/ui-devkit) as a dev dependency: